Illumina/NirvanaDocumentation/docs/file-formats/custom-annotations.md

      -o SupplementaryAnnotation
 ```

-* the `-c` argument specifies the Nirvana cache path
+* the `-c` argument specifies the Illumina Annotator cache path
 * the `-i` argument specifies the input TSV path
 * the `-o` argument specifies the output directory